-How we manage your homeowners or condominium association in Castleton
+How we handle your homeowners or condominium association in Castleton

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
 Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to give us the old passes before new passes can be issued.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference